Neoism: History

 Neoism, as a name for a different context, was coined in 1914 by the American satirist Franklin P. Adams as a parody of modern arts.
+In a letter from 1916, Ezra Pound disparagingly referred to second-wave modernist poets as "the neoists".
 Sydney J. Bounds used the word as the name of a planet in his 1977 science fiction story No Way Back.
 In 1980 Monty spent two weeks at mail artist Ginny Lloyd's San Francisco Storefront, a one year living art project holding art events and installations in a storefront window.
 He lived in the space, compiled writings and launched his Blood Campaign.

 Neoism quickly spread to other places in America, Europe and Australia and involved up to two dozens of Neoists.
 Until the late 1980s and before the mass availability of the Internet, the mail art network continued to be used as the main communication and propaganda channel for Neoism.

 Neoists refer to their strategies as "the great confusion" and "radical play".
 They were acted out in semi-private Apartment Festivals which took place in North America, Europe and Australia between 1980 and 1998 and in publications which sought to embody confusion and radical play rather than just describing it.
 Consequently, both Neoist festivals and Neoist writing experimented with radical undermining of identity, bodies, media, and notions of ownership and truth.
 Unlike typical postmodern currents, the experiment was practical and therefore existential.
 Monty Cantsin, for example, was not simply a collective pseudonym or mythical person, but an identity lived by Neoists in their everyday life.

 For these purposes, Neoists employed performance, video, small press publications (such as Smile, the international magazine of multiple origins) and computer viruses, but also food (Chapati), flaming steam irons and metal coat hangers (used as telepathic antennas).
 Borrowing from Thomas Pynchon, Neoism could be more suitably called an "anarchist miracle" of an international network of highly eccentric persons collaborating, often with extremist intensity, under the one shared identity of Monty Cantsin and Neoism.

 In 2004, Neoism was cited by Javier Ruis in response to the National Assembly Against Racism's condemnation of anarchists disrupting the Third European Social Forum session on anti- m and anti-racism in London (PGA Considered As Neoist Invisible Theatre).